 To facilitate the process, the Hong Kong authorities have set up the "One-stop Company and Business Registration service" available on the Companies Registry website.

-Once the incorporation form is submitted to the Companies Registry (Form NNC1, NNC1G, or NN1), it will be considered the Business Registration application to be made at the same time with the business registration office, making the company registration process easier for applicants.
+Once the incorporation form is submitted to the Companies Registry (Form NNC1, NNC1G, or NN1), it will be considered the Business Registration application to be made at the same time as the business registration office, making the company registration process easier for applicants.

-Where you are commencing a self proprietorship, partnership, branch, representative office, Non-Hong Kong company, or sole proprietorship, you should apply for business registration within one month of the commencement date of operations with the business registration office.
+Where you are commencing a self-proprietorship, partnership, branch, representative office, non-Hong Kong company, or sole proprietorship, you should apply for business registration within one month of the commencement date of operations with the business registration office.

 What should I do with the business registration certificate?

 Once you have received the Business Registration Certificate or BR, you should display it in your place of business so that the Hong Kong authorities can review it when necessary.

 Besides being a compliance requirement, displaying your BR also promotes the business's reputation in the eyes of the consumer and any potential investors of business in Hong Kong.